Amberin Zaman: Views and controversies

 Amberin Zaman has been a supporter of minority rights in Turkey.
 She is a proponent of normalization of Turkish-Armenian relations and regularly discusses the Armenian genocide in her columns.
 In 2014, she participated in a conference by the Hrant Dink Foundation that was dedicated to Armenian-Turkish reconciliation.
 Zaman, who recognizes the Armenian genocide as fact, believes that the Turkish government must reconcile with its history concerning the Armenians.
 In response to the Turkish government's letter of condolences to Armenians on 24 April 2014, Zaman declared:

 Zaman states that she is a target of a vilification campaign by pro-government media.
 In 2013, Amberin Zaman was sacked as a journalist for HaberTurk because of columns that were considered unacceptable by the government.

 Zaman was attacked on Twitter for reporting the Gezi Park protests.
 She described the attacks as "abusive, violent and sexual".

 In 2014, the Prime Minister of Turkey, Recep Tayyip Erdoğan, called Amberin Zaman "A militant in the guise of a journalist, a shameless woman...
 Know your place!" and "scum" at two successive election rallies.
 In a response to the accusations by the Prime Minister, Zaman wrote a column in the newspaper Taraf entitled "First be a human!"
-(Turkish: Önce insan ol!)
+(Turkish: Önce insan ol!).
 A public apology campaign had started with numerous human rights groups and journalist associations throughout the world.
 Erdogan's rhetoric was condemned by a representative of the Organization for Security and Cooperation, The Economist, and the Turkish Journalists' Association.
 The Equality Monitoring Women's Group of Turkey collected 130 signatures demanding that Erdogan apologize for his language.

 Zaman "experienced a mass attack on Twitter" for her reporting on the Charlie Hebdo shooting in January 2015.
 Zaman stated: "It's like a public lynching.
 It has made me frightened for my physical safety when I am out in the streets."
+Zaman has not returned to Turkey since 2016.
+The Metropolitan Police have installed a panic button in her home in London.

-In November 2022 she experienced a smear campaign launched against her by pro-Turkish-government media outlets and social media users after she met with Turkey’s main opposition leader Kemal Kılıçdaroğlu in London.
+In November 2022 she experienced a smear campaign launched against her by pro-Turkish-government media outlets and social media users after she met with Turkey's main opposition leader Kemal Kılıçdaroğlu in London.